Kevin-Prince Boateng’s home burgled while in action for Barcelona | Goal.com

 Marca reports that jewellery, watches and cash worth over €300,000 were stolen from his house.

-While police continue investigating the incident, the Sassuolo loanee will hope to make get some playing minutes when Barcelona visit Lyon for Wednesday's Uefa Champions League fixture.
+While police continue investigating the incident, the Sassuolo loanee will hope to make get some playing minutes when Barcelona visit Lyon for Tuesday's Uefa Champions League fixture.